sjpierce/SAWpaper/README.md

 Before installing *SAWpaper*, make sure you have:

--   Obtained the *SSACHR* repository from GitHub and reviewed its contents.
+-   Obtained the *SAWpaper* repository from GitHub and reviewed its contents.
 -   Installed R 4.1.3 or later.
 You can get the most recent version of R from the [Comprehensive R Archive Network